secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 ## Employee Assistance Program

-GitLab team members in the United States are eligible for a complementary [Employee Assistance program](https://drive.google.com/file/d/1MDx0YrIVKq91QUjj-eu8TZ9GcSLi3o6G/view?usp=sharing) as a result of enrollment in the long-term disability plan through UHC.
-More information can be found in the [UHC brochure](https://drive.google.com/open?id=1mR-vUVOFSIuaB7JvWc4UrGQuYHzDyREh) for the following benefits: counseling services, help with financial and legal issues, family support, help with relationships, coping and depression.
+GitLab team members in the United States are eligible for a complementary [Employee Assistance program](hhttps://www.cigna.com/individuals-families/member-resources/employee-assistance-program) as a result of enrollment in the long-term disability plan through Cigna, dependents who are enrolled in a Cigna coverage are also eligible.
+More information can be found online on [myCigna](https://my.cigna.com/web/public/guest) for the following topics: Emotional Health and Family Support, Home Life Referrals, Financial and Legal Assistance, Job and Career Support, and other topics.

 ## 401k Plan